Bhandarkar Oriental Research Institute: The manuscript collection

 The largest part of the collection (17,877 Manuscripts) is part of the "Government Manuscript Library", while there is an additional collection of 11,633 manuscripts.
-The most prized collections include a paper manuscript of the Cikitsāsārasangraha dated 1320 and a palmleaf manuscript of the Upamitibhavaprapañcakathā dated 906.
+The most prized collections include a paper manuscript of the Cikitsāsārasangraha dated 1320 CE and a palmleaf manuscript of the Upamitibhavaprapañcakathā dated 906 CE.

 Among the several scholars referring to the works at BORI, the most well-known person arguably is the Bharat Ratna awardee, Pt.
 Pandurang Vaman Kane.

 The critical edition of the Mahabharata

 A long-term project under the auspices of BORI, started on 1 April 1919, was the preparation of a critical edition of the Mahabharata.
 V.S.
 Sukthankar was appointed general editor of the project on 1 August 1925 and he continued until his death on 21 January 1943.
 After his death, S.K.
 Belvalkar was appointed general editor on 1 April 1943.
 On 1 April 1961, P. L. Vaidya was appointed as general editor of the project on the retirement of S. K. Belvalkar.
 R. N. Dandekar was appointed as the joint general editor on 6 July 1957.
 To widespread acclaim, the completion for publication was announced on 22 September 1966, by Sarvapalli Radhakrishnan, then president of India, at a special function held at the institute.